3geek14/Realms/Omnibus.md

 Light armor is a thin, pliable kind of armor.
 Light armor can be made out of multiple layers of quilting or a moderate weight of leather.
-A quilted cloth jerkin or a thin leather helmet are examples of 1-point armor.
+A quilted cloth jerkin [(such as a piece that is thin, and does not easily return to its proper shape after bunching]{.new} or a thin leather helmet are examples of 1-point armor.
 Garment-weight leather (such as suede pants or moccasins) is not suitable for light armor.

 Heavy armor is in general bulkier, rigid, and more cumbersome than light armor.
-Hard-boiled leather, heavy-weight leather, studded leather/cloth, brigandine, and chainmail/platemail are classic examples of 2-point armor.
+Hard-boiled leather[;]{.new} heavy-weight leather[;]{.new} studded
+leather/cloth[;]{.new} [cloth that has obvious thickness to it, is made from multiple layers of material, and when bunched and released, it quickly returns to its proper shape;]{.new} brigandine[;]{.new} and chainmail/platemail are classic examples of 2-point armor.
 Any armor that is studded must have at least one metallic component every square inch to count as heavy armor.

 Armor must allow you to feel blows through it and it must look like it would fit in a medieval or fantasy setting.